Gatesville, Texas: Prisons

-The Christina Melton Crain Unit prison (formerly Gatesville Unit), the Hilltop Unit prison, the Dr. Lane Murray Unit prison, and the Linda Woodman Unit state jail are co-located amongst one another.
-In addition the Mountain View Unit, a prison with the State of Texas female death row, is in Gatesville.
+The Christina Melton Crain Unit prison (formerly Gatesville Unit), the Hilltop Unit prison, the Dr. Lane Murray Unit prison, and the Linda Woodman Unit state jail are co-located among one another.
+In addition the Patrick O'Daniel Unit, a prison with the State of Texas female death row, is in Gatesville.
 One prison for males, the Alfred D. Hughes Unit, is in Gatesville.
 As of 2012, the 5,552 female prisoners and 2,958 male prisoners were over half of the population of the city.

-Mountain View Unit opened in July 1975, Crain opened in August 1980, Hilltop opened in November 1981, and Hughes opened in January 1990.
+Patrick O'Daniel Unit (then Mountain View Unit) opened in July 1975, Crain opened in August 1980, Hilltop opened in November 1981, and Hughes opened in January 1990.
 The Murray Unit opened in November 1995, and the Woodman Unit opened in June 1997.

 Gatesville previously hosted the Gatesville State School and the Mountain View State School, juvenile correctional centers of the Texas Youth Commission.
 The Mountain View State School closed in 1975, and the Gatesville State School closed in 1979.
 The buildings were transferred to the Texas Department of Corrections and were used as prisons for adults.